sbang002/MiniGL_CS130/README.md

-# CS130_ComputerGraphics
+# MiniGL_CS130
-This repository contains the work from UCR CS130 course.
+This repository contains the work from UCR CS130 course MiniGL project.